onify/install/hub/kubernetes-vanilla/README.md

 2. Terraform variables ```client_code``` and ```client_instance``` must be set either directly in main.tf or by exporting environmental variables  ```TF_VAR_client_code=company TF_VAR_client_instance=demo terraform apply```
 3. A gcr registry file containing credentials to download the onify gcr images

-Use kubeproxy to access onify application.

-It is recommended to use a remote backend for terraform state.
+> Note: It is recommended to use a remote backend for terraform state.

+## Setup

+1. `terraform init`
+2. `terraform plan`
+3. `terraform apply`

+## Testing

+Use port forwarding to test the app and login with username and password.

+`kubectl port-forward --address localhost deployments/onify-{CLIENT CODE}-{INSTANCE CODE}-app 3000:3000 -n onify-{CLIENT CODE}-{INSTANCE CODE}`